 A day trip from Nice offering a different experience to the rest of the French Riviera region is the centuries old naval port of Toulon.

-Located 150 km south-west of Nice, Toulon can be reached by either a 1 hour and 45 minute car drive or using the excellent rail service running between Nice and Marseille.
+Located 150 km (93 miles) south-west of Nice, Toulon can be reached by either a 1 hour and 45 minute car drive or using the excellent rail service running between Nice and Marseille.
 The train journey takes around 2 hours and usually costs from as little as 15 EUR (17.6 USD) for a one way ticket.

 Toulon is rather a naval base than a beach destination, therefore it does not boast the same glamorous reputation of its near neighbours.
 However, with a charming old town district, beautiful marina and rich natural environment of both the mediterranean coast and the adjacent Mount Furon, Toulon genuinely offers something for everyone.